ikitaichik1/Innovative-SRE-CLI/README.md

 # SRE CLI Tool

-This is a command-line interface (CLI) tool to manage and diagnose Kubernetes deployments, services, and pods.
+This is a command-line interface (CLI) tool to manage and diagnose Kubernetes deployments, services, and pods.<br>
+Write logs to "sre_cli.log" at the script's directory, Can modify path in [sre.py](./sre.py#L8)

 ## Features